 - Parents/grandparents of the investor

-- Their children nd their spouses, grandchildren and great grandchildren
+- Their children and their spouses, grandchildren, and great-grandchildren

 - Their IRA service providers

 - Any entity owning more than 50% of the property

 The IRS also prohibits investors to purchase property from any of the disqualified family members mentioned above.
 Furthermore, an investor cannot sell, exchange, or lease property they already own to their IRA.